 How effective is spermicide at preventing pregnancy?

 Like all birth control methods, spermicide is most effective when you use it correctly every single time you have vaginal sex.
 Be sure to read the directions that come with your type of spermicide and use it every time you have sex, or it won’t work as well.

 When it comes to the numbers, 18 out of 100 people who use spermicide will become pregnant each year, even if they always use it correctly.
-And using spermicide perfectly is hard, so in reality about 28 out of 100 people who use spermicide become pregnant every year — that means spermicide is 72% effective at preventing pregnancy.
+But using spermicide perfectly is hard, so in reality about 28 out of 100 people who use spermicide become pregnant every year — that means spermicide is 72% effective at preventing pregnancy.

 Using spermicide alone isn’t the most effective way to prevent pregnancy, but it’s better than using no birth control at all.
 If you’re serious about preventing pregnancy, use spermicide along with another method, like condoms or withdrawal (pulling out).

 Using spermicide correctly every single time you have vaginal sex is the way to go.
 The best way to increase your pregnancy prevention powers is to use spermicide along with another birth control method.
 Your partner can pull out before ejaculating (cumming), which helps keep sperm out of the vagina so it can’t cause pregnancy.
 Condoms and spermicide give great protection against pregnancy, and condoms also prevent STDs.